Skip to main content

 comb g git.branch:stale # → false

-comb g git.branch:source # → cache
+comb g git.branch:cache # → true (served from cache vs freshly computed)

 Exit codes: